Optimism Is Everywhere

 Building Permit Values

 Building permit values, which indicate construction costs for new construction, additions and renovations, have historically been strong in Winnipeg.
-In 2013, the total building permit value reached a 10-year high of $1.81 billion.
-Over the the last 10 years, building permit values have increased by 16 per cent per year on average, which is 10 per cent higher than the national rate and the fourth-highest rate in comparison to other metropolitan centres.
+In 2014, the total building permit value reached a 10-year high of $1.96 billion.
+Over the the last five years, building permit values have increased by 22 per cent per year on average, which is 14 per cent higher than the national rate and is the highest rate in comparison to other metropolitan centres.